syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 ## Adding data label as a template

+{% if page.publishingplatform == "aspnet-core" %}

 The data label can be added as a template in the Maps component.
-The `Template` property of `MapsDataLabelSettings` is used to set the data label as a template.
+The [template](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Template) property of [dataLabelSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html) is used to set the data label as a template.
 Any text or HTML element can be added as the template in data labels.

-N>The customization properties of data label, `SmartLabelMode` and `IntersectionAction` properties are not applicable to `Template` property.
+N>The customization properties of data label, [smartLabelMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_SmartLabelMode) and [intersectionAction](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_IntersectionAction) properties are not applicable to [template](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Template) property.
 The styles can be applied to the label template using the CSS styles of the template element.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}